patricknelson/svelte-retag/README.md

 ## Support & Contribution

-**Please Note:** The API for this package is intentionally minimal.
+The API for this package is intentionally minimal.
 However, if you have any suggestions, feature requests or bugs at all, please be sure to [open an issue](https://github.com/patricknelson/svelte-retag/issues) first.

-If you'd like to contribute, please feel free to open a PR, **however**: Please make sure you attach it to an existing issue to ensure that discussion regarding your pull request isn't lost (in case it cannot be merged for whatever reason).
+If you'd like to contribute, please feel free to open a PR, **however**: If possible, please attach it to an existing issue to ensure that discussion regarding your pull request isn't lost (in case it cannot be merged for whatever reason).